Sniff out my favorite human food for Yorkies (other dogs are welcome too)!

 #13 Apples

-A few thin pieces of apples are not only appetizing after a meal, but they also help clean my tiny teeth and freshen my breath (in which my human is super thankful).
-Thank goodness these delicious low-fat snacks also offer vitamins A & C, and fiber!
-CHOKING HAZARD: A bark of caution – Do NOT forget to toss out the core and the seeds (which includes toxic cyanide) before offering apple bits to your Yorkie!
+A few thin pieces of apples are not only appetizing after a meal, but also help clean my tiny decay-prone teeth and freshen my breath (for which my human is super thankful).
+Thank goodness these delicious low-fat snacks also offer vitamins A & C, and fiber (especially in the skin, so be sure to get organic).
+However, apples are also high in sugar, so it’s best to feed only two or three small bits to your Yorkie.
+CHOKING HAZARD: A BARK of caution – Do NOT forget to toss out the core and the seeds (which include toxic cyanide) before offering these delicious apple bits.

 Introducing a Baby or Child to Your Dog